TKJElectronics/Balanduino/Arduino code/libraries/README.md

 			* variants/
 			* boards.txt

-For more information send me an email at <a href="mailto:kristianl@tkjelectronics.dk?Subject=Balanduino">kristianl@tkjelectronics.dk</a>.
+For more information send me an email at <kristianl@tkjelectronics.dk>.